Million Dolla Broke Niggaz: Critical response

 The disc received nearly universal praise from the local music press.
 The Pitch called it "sonic timeline of the Topeka rap outfit’s storied history."
 Music journalist JJ Hensley commended the "stellar DVS debut, which featured 'Tired of Talking' and 'Niggaz (1137),' two of the best hip-hop singles ever to come out of this area."
 Journalist Geoff Harkness opined in a June 1, 2000 review for the Lawrence Journal-World that "the DVS debut serves as a bell-ringing wake-up call to area rap groups: The game just got raised to a whole new level."
 Journalist Andrew Miller dubbed the album "essential."
 The Pitch named "Million Dolla Broke Niggaz" one of its best albums of 2000: "Eschewing Kansas City’s hardcore sound might have been easy for DVS Mindz to do, given that the crew hails from Topeka, but its collection of raw, tough-talking, and introspective songs on Million Dollar Broke Niggaz showed KC listeners that rap could be about more than simply getting fucked up."
 In 2014, blogger Mike Jones wrote that "Million Dolla Broke Niggaz" is "still a Top City classic."

-Track listing errors

-The disc's track listing shows Str8jakket as the MC on track #1, but it is D.L. rapping on the first track.
-D.L.'s public service announcement is listed as #10, but it is Str8jakkett rapping on the tenth track.